 - 50g golden caster sugar

-- Pinch of salt
+- a pinch of table salt

-- Pinch of ground ginger
+- a pinch of ground ginger

-- 1/2 tsp caster sugar
+- 1 egg yolk, lightly beaten with 1/2 teaspoon caster sugar

 Preheat the oven to 200°C/Gas Mark 6 and select a suitable round enamel plate or ceramic plate (about 20cm in diameter) to make the pie on.
 Set aside.